Classification of Substances

 Before solidifying, some heated molten/liquid metals dissolve in another metal to form a uniform mixture of the two.

 On solidifying, a uniform mixture of the metals is formed.
-A uniform mixture of two metals on solidifying is called alloy.
+A uniform mixture of two metals on solidifying is called an alloy.
 In the alloy, one metallic particle occupies the spaces between the metallic particles of the other.

 1. c) Common alloys of metal.